We have a database of over 11,000 colleges all over India.

 Mass Communication, even as the name implies, impacts plenty of domains.
 Starting from radio, TV, news, magazines to the web, social media, films; any platform that is sharing opinions, news, and information to the plenty (a massive cluster of people) comes within the compass of Mass Communication.
 It is a broad field and includes a fusion of photography, filmmaking, journalism, promotional material, publicity, content writing, etc.

-Journalism, on the other hand, revolves broadcasting the news to folks, be it any strata – politics, economics, business, science, sports, or diversion news.
+Journalism, on the other hand, revolves around broadcasting the news to folks, be it any strata – politics, economics, business, science, sports, or diversion news.
 It is gathering information or news, writing or editing it, and checking it with facts and pictures.
 It then involves broadcasting it to the masses through each print and online media.
 The various mediums used in Journalism includes newspapers and magazines, and electronic media that includes TV, Radio, and currently, even the web.

 Mass Communication and Journalism are two totally different aspects of a similar issue, to quite an extent.
 Let’s take an analogy to grasp better: If Mass Communication is an Italian cuisine consisting of Pizzas, Pasta, Lasagne, then Journalism is considered as one of the dishes in Italian cuisines.